Prajwal01406/Risk-Simulation-using-Heston-Model/README.md

 Simulating the prices using Monte Carlo helps us understand:

-- variaty of different pathways that the prices can move in.
+- variety of different pathways that the prices can move in.
 Running the simulation 10000 times will cover almost all the possible paths that the prices can move in an year.

-- Calculate the risk measures like VaR and CVar and probable loss.
+- Calculate the risk measures like VaR, CVar and probable loss.

 ## Output from the Simulations